-- Finally, all parts of the submission (e.g. abstract, works cited page(s), etc.) should be included in a single Microsoft Word document. li>
+- Finally, all parts of the submission (e.g. abstract, works cited page(s), etc.) should be included in a single document. li>

-- Please remove ALL personally identifying information and any cover pages; the system will create cover pages for each published paper.
+- Please remove ALL personally identifying informationincluding title pages; the system will create title pages for each published paper.
 Use the paper’s title as file name.
 Do not include your name anywhere in the paper or in the file name.

-- Please do not include any content in your submission which you do not have rights to use, and always give proper attribution.
+- Finally, please do not include any content in your submission which you do not have rights to use, and always give proper attribution.
 ACCESS* takes plagiarism very seriously.

 How to Submit: Please submit your work via the Digital Commons submission form.
 Submission information should include the author’s name, email, submission title, and the discipline written for, in the Digital Commons application form, making sure that only the title appears on the submission itself.
 PLEASE REMOVE YOUR NAME FROM THE DOCUMENT.
 If you wish to submit multiple works, please submit each separately.